GoogleCloudPlatform/spanner-migration-tool/docs/data-types/postgres.md

 ## Default Values

-Spanner does not currently support default values.
-We drop these PostgreSQL features during conversion.
+While Spanner supports default values, Spanner migration tool currently does not support translating source `DEFAULT` constraints to Spanner `DEFAULT` constraints.
+We drop the `DEFAULT` MySQL constraint during conversion.
+It can be manually added to the DDL via an `ALTER TABLE` command.

 ## Secondary Indexes